FOUNDATION of ONTOLOGICAL REALITY

 Therefore, from the existence of power, it cannot be known if a Supreme Being exists or not.

-Some of those things come from something else.
+Most of those things come from something else.

 Therefore that from which those multiple things come must contain parts.